AliMoharramipour/Subjective-Dissimilarity-and-Discrimination-Capacity-/README.md

 This experiment runs on PsychoPy 2023, using Python version 3.8.

 ## Collected data
-This folder contains the data collected from the “subjective similarity judgment” task and the “near-threshold discrimination task”
+This folder contains the data collected from the “subjective similarity judgment task" and the “near-threshold discrimination task”

 ## Analysis code
 This folder contains the MATLAB codes for visualizing and analyzing the data.